mehrdadh/iCalendar/scripts/TOKEN_CACHING_INFO.md

 ## 🤫 Silent Authentication (NEW!)

 When your token expires, the extension now uses **silent authentication** to get a new token without showing you the account selection screen!

-### How It Works:
+### How It Works

 1. Token expires after ~1 hour
 2. Extension tries **silent authentication** first (using `prompt=none`)
 3. Google checks: "Is user still signed in?
 Did they already grant consent?"
 4. If YES → New token issued silently (no popup!)
 5. If NO → Only then show interactive popup

-### Benefits:
+### Benefits

 - ✅ No annoying "Select your account" popup every hour
 - ✅ Seamless token refresh in the background
 - ✅ Only shows popup when truly necessary